sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Installing Django
 -----------------

+.. note:: Using ''virtualenv``

+	Before you install Django, it is worth considering whether you want to work within a virtual environment while you learn 	Django. ``virtualenv`` is a Python tool that is used to create isolated Python environments.
+It is easy to set up and will 	ensure that any other applications on your computer that depend on Python don't get messed up if you accidentally overwrite 	and important dependency.
+Setup and use of ``virtualenv`` is detailed in Chapter 22.

 At any given time, two distinct versions of Django are available to you: the latest official release and the bleeding-edge development version.
 The version you decide to install depends on your priorities.
 Do you want a stable and tested